India Vs England 1st Test: Indian Team Historic First In 93 Years

 Image souce- Hindustan Times

-Day 4 of the first test between India and England witnessed a lot of records, with India dominating the test match.
-England needs 350 runs to win on day 5 with all the wickets intact.
-Team India’s batting has been brilliant throughout the test match, with a century score for the first time in test matches for India.
-Indian batters hit five centuries for the first time in test cricket since they first played Test cricket in 1932.
+Day 4 of the first cricket test between India and England saw a lot of records with India controlling the test match.
+England require 350 runs to win on day 5 with all the wickets in hand.
+Team India’s batting has been outstanding throughout the match with a five hundreds for the first time in test matches for India.
+Indian batters hit five centuries for the first time in test cricket since 1932.

 Pant’s superlative performance at Headingley has his name added to the elite list of twin centuries in Test matches.
 Sunil Gavaskar (thrice), Rahul Dravid (twice), Vijay Hazare, Ajinkya Rahane, and Virat Kohli.
-Pant also becomes the second wicketkeeper in Test history after Zimbabwe’s Andy Flower to score 252 runs in a Test match.
-Andy Flower has 341 to his name, which he scored in Harare against South Africa in 2001.
+Pant is second wicket keeper to do so after Zimbabwe’s Andy Flower.

 Five Collective Centuries By Indian Batsmen